CsClown/MemoryGame/README.md

   - The screen will be cleared periodically, so the user is not overwhelmed or confussed by a large number of print statements.
   - The opponent is gonna be the computer and its turns should be automated but transparent for the player.
   - The game will show the scores at each turn and on the game over screen.
-  - The user will have a choice to play again or stop playing the game.
+  - The user will have the choice to play again or stop playing the game.

 [Back to top](#contents)